-Exams: There will be 2 in-class exams during the semester as well as a comprehensive final exam.
-All exams will be closed book.
+Exams: There will be one in-class exam and one online exam during the semester, as well as a comprehensive inclass third exam, which will be taken on the last day of class.
+All exams will be closed book, but you can use the provided equation sheet.
 In the event a student is unable to take an exam as scheduled, discussion of the exam with those that have taken the exam is forbidden.
 If you will be unable to make it to an exam, you must contact me before the exam, and we will discuss how to proceed.
 I will provide the class average to give a gauge as to where you fall relative to your peers.
 However, NO curved grade will be put into my gradebook.
-IN GENERAL, THERE WILL NOT BE TEST CORRECTIONS, HOWEVER, IMPROVEMENT POINTS WILL BE GIVEN IF YOU PERFORM BETTER ON THE MATERIAL FROM AN IN-CLASS EXAM ON THE FINAL.
+IN GENERAL, THERE WILL NOT BE TEST CORRECTIONS.

-Final Project and Written Assignments: You will have one written assignment near the end of the semester.
-They will be on the music portion of this class.
-It will involve describing a stringed instrument and a pipe instrument.
-The final project will be the construction of one of these instruments, the tuning of the instrument and playing the instrument.
+Final Project and Written Assignment: You will have one written assignment due at the end of the semester.
+This will be on the music portion of this class.
+It will involve a wind instrument made of PVC pipe.
+The final project will be the construction of several PVC pipes, the tuning of the pipes and playing a song with them.
 Details on these assessments will be provided later, and I reserve the right to modify this portion of the class as I deem necessary.

-Grading: Your course grade is based on your Homework (25%), Written Assignment (15%), Exams (40%), Quizzes (10%), and Final Project (10%).

-Your total homework grade will be the average grade (minus the lowest grade) for all assignments.
-Your total exam grade will be 10% for the first two examinations, and 20% for the final examination.
+Grading: Your course grade is based on your Attendance (5%), Homework (25%), Final Paper (15%), Exams (45%), and Final Project (10%).
+The final project and final paper are mandatory; your overall grade will depend on them.
+Your total homework grade will be the average grade (minus the lowest two grades) for all assignments.
+Your total exam grade will be 15% for Exam I, 10% for Exam II and 20% for the cumulative Exam III.

 A NOTE ON "CURVING" AND THINGS TO KEEP IN MIND: THERE IS NO CURVE ON THE EXAMS OR ANY OTHER ASSESSMENT ALONE.
 THE TOTAL GRADES IN THE END WILL BE "CURVED" AS DEEMED NECESSARY.
-The homework assignments and project TOGETHER are weighted more heavily than the three in-class exams.
+The homework assignments and project TOGETHER are weighted more heavily than the three exams.
 You must do well on all components of this course to do well in the course as a whole.